Are planes so polluting?

-The CO emissions2 are not the only air transport contribution to the greenhouse effect continues Ifen.
-The aircraft also emit nitrogen oxides and water vapor which promotes the formation of condensation trails (contrails).
+CO releases2 are not the only contribution of air transport to the greenhouse effect, Ifen continues.
+The planes also reject nitrogen oxides and water vapor which promotes the formation of contrails.

-And this is our response:
+And here is our reaction:

 Application to kerosene. n = 12